Introduction to Car Headlight:

 Moreover, these are generally much hotter than other headlights.
 The tungsten evaporates during the process and is deposited on the inner surface of the bulb.

-This causes the bulb to blacken out, which makes the filament weak and eventually breaks.
+This causes the bulb to blacken out, which makes the filament weak and eventually break.
 As a result, many European countries have begun a phase-out of these bulbs due to inefficiency.

 A halogen headlight contains a thin tungsten filament that is surrounded by a halogen gas in a glass filament capsule that is used, due to its extreme resistance to high temperatures.
 These are almost the replica of the filament bulb lights, except that these headlights use halogen gases like bromide or iodide inside them.